FakeSloth/til/ruby/print-in-tables.md

 # Print In Tables

-If you're making a terminal-based application with Ruby, you'll likely want to make a "help" command.
+If you're making a terminal-based application with Ruby, you'll likely want to include a "help" command with all of the functions your app can perform.
-Normally, doing this is a huge pain as it seems like however you format it, it's never quite right.
+Normally, this results in a list with awkward formating being printed to the console.
 A solution? [pretty_table](https://github.com/jwulff/pretty_table).

 This is a gem that will allow you to easily print large amounts of data in nicely formated tables.
 Interested?
 Here's how it works: